Trucking Layover: Meaning, Fees, & Causes Explained

 Truck drivers usually manage overhead costs of lodging and meals for themselves.
 In the case of a layover, trucking companies should be made aware of all additional expenses that occur due to the layover.

-This information is important as they need to determine if the layover fee is sufficient to cover driver accommodation, meals, opportunity costs, and more.
+This information is important as they need to determine if the layover fee is sufficient to cover accommodation, meals, opportunity costs, and other types of truck driver expenses.
 If the layover fees are insufficient, they can negotiate higher compensation with the receiver, consignee, or broker.

 3. Reconfirming Pickup Details